sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2016/using-a-database-for-localization-in-laravel.md

 $fragment->save();
 ```

-## Writing Our Own Translation Loader
+## Writing our own translation loader

 We're not going to write a loader from scratch, but instead extend Laravel's `FileLoader`.
 This will ensure we're maintaining compatibility with namespaced translations provided by packages.